thoughtbot/shoulda-matchers/README.md

       it { should validate_presence_of(:title) }
       it { should validate_numericality_of(:user_id) }

-      #validates_uniqueness_of requires an entry to be in the database already
+      # validates_uniqueness_of requires an entry to be in the database already
-      it "should validate uniqueness of title" do Post.create!(title: "My Awesome Post")
+      it "validates uniqueness of title" do
+        Post.create!(title: "My Awesome Post", body: "whatever")
-        subject.should validate_uniqueness_of(:title)
+        should validate_uniqueness_of(:title)
       end
     end